 If someone is allergic to penicillin, there are other safe choices that the doctor can use to treat strep throat.

 Taking antibiotics for strep throat can prevent a possible but rare complication known as rheumatic fever.
 However, these medications will only shorten the duration of symptoms by about a day.
-Children and teenagers are more likely than adults to develop rheumatic fever.
+Children and teenagers are

 In addition to taking the antibiotics, people may wish to try other measures to relieve the aches and pains that strep throat causes.